Skip to main content

 Using intranet software to socialise new staff

-Some of the personalisation and human interaction that makes onboarding smooth and inclusive can be enhanced by the best intranet software set-up.
+Some of the personalisation and human interaction that makes onboarding smooth and inclusive can be enhanced by the best digital workplace platform.

 For example, having a corporate social network built-in can be highly fertile ground for easing new employees into their role.
 It’s the modern equivalent of the staff canteen or coffee machine, where new staff can chat to colleagues and get a “feel” for their new place of work.